 Get ready somewhere pretty!
 Hotels are convenient but often have sprinklers, fire alarms, and unattractive curtains.
 I recommend looking into Air Bnb, friend’s places, and bridal suites at the venue.

 Ideal locations will have large windows for natural light, lots of space, and interesting but minimal decor.
 Try to keep bags, trash and other clutter in a separate room or area.
+It’s easy to quickly explode into a getting ready space.

 Ask your makeup artist to see real wedding photos of their clients.
 I hear a lot of people say heavy makeup shows up lighter in photos, and while this is often true, you will feel more confident if you see for yourself.